koad7/DE_epfl/README.md

 #### Installation:

-From the root of the django app directory `./web2/ratsterizer/`:
+From the root of the stdcode folder `./stdcode/`:

 1. Create a virtualenv `virtualenv venv`
 2. Install the dependencies `pip install -r requirements.txt`